-According to the Complainant, given the distinctiveness and reputation of the Schneider Electric trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the disputed domain name was registered in bad faith.
+According to the Complainant, given the distinctiveness and reputation of the ArcelorMittal trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the disputed domain name was registered in bad faith.

-With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name as a parking page with commercial links, thus has attempted to mislead and attract Internet users for commercial gain to his own website by using the Complainant's trademark, a fact that in combination with the incorporation of a famous trademark in a domain name proves use in bad faith.
+With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name as an inactive website, a fact that -in combination with the incorporation of a famous trademark in a domain name - proves use in bad faith.